-Since almost all self-tanners revolve around DHA, and since DHA is ‘GRAS,’ what actually factors into a “Pregnancy-Safe Self-Tanner” are the many other ingredients used.
+Since almost all self-tanners revolve around DHA, and since DHA is ‘Generally Recognized as Safe,’ what actually factors into a “Pregnancy-Safe Self-Tanner” are the many other ingredients used.

 Time crunched?
 Order our #1 choice or watch this video.

 So let me share a couple of self-tanners that I wouldn’t use during pregnancy.